FraNnky96/immo_eliza_regression/eval_metrics.md

         Split (train/test) = 80 / 20 %
         Random state = 0
+        Kfold = 5

 ### Efficiency.

         Taking a bit more than 11 minutes to run completely from main.py

-### Presentation of the final dataset .
+### Presentation of the final dataset.

         The final dataset is shaped with 12394 rows and 20 columns.
-        I didn' t merge any dataset to the final dataset nor scrape spend too much time understanding logic of ML.
+        I didn' t merge any dataset to the final dataset nor scrape, spend too much time understanding logic of ML.
-        I scaled the data with RobustScaler() .
+        I scaled the data with RobustScaler().
-        Made some clean some outliers , extras value, and default in the locality column Made some cross validation in the model
+        Made some clean on outliers , extras value, and default in the locality column.
+        Made some cross validation in the model.

 ### Summary :